Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Space Adaptive Projective Integration as partitioned Runge-Kutta

 \subsection{Space Adaptive Projective Forward Euler as partitioned Runge-Kutta}

 The Space Adaptive Projective Forward Euler (SAPFE) method from \cite{KoellermeierAPI} is illustrated by Figure \ref{fig:APFE_grid}.
-The method uses a PFE method for the variables $u_L$ in the stiff domain, and Forward Euler method for the variables $u_R$ in the non-stiff domain.
+The method uses a PFE method for the variables $u_L$ in the stiff domain, and Forward Euler method with large time step size $\Delta t$ for the variables $u_R$ in the non-stiff domain.
 Boundary values for the first inner steps of the PFE method are again obtained by interpolation \cite{KoellermeierAPI}.

 Combining the results of Section \ref{sec:PFE_as_RK} and Section \ref{sec:SAFE}, this scheme can be written as a partitioned RK method with $K+1$ stages using the two Butcher tableaus